Quantum correlations in general qubit-qudit axially symmetric states: Behavior of quantum correlations

-Begin our analysis with the behavior of quantum correlations at high temperatures $T\to\infty$.
-Using symbolic calculations on a digital computer, we extract high-temperature asymptotics from the above general formulas.
+Let us begin our analysis with the behavior of quantum correlations at high temperatures $T\to\infty$.
+Using formulas (\ref{eq:U0}), (\ref{eq:U1}), (\ref{eq:F0}) and (\ref{eq:F1}), we extract high-temperature asymptotics of the branches of quantum correlations for the system (\ref{eq:Ha}).
 The results are as follows.

 Spin $S=1$:

 Spin $S=3/2$:

 Spin $S=2$: